ampproject/amphtml/spec/amp-framework-hosting.md

 ### Metadata

 The AMP Project hosts a metadata endpoint at [cdn.ampproject.org/rtv/metadata](https://cdn.ampproject.org/rtv/metadata) that returns information on current releases.
-When hosting your own AMP framework, this endpoint is optional, but may be useful to host yourself if you use [AMP Toolbox](https://github.com/ampproject/amp-toolbox):
+Hosting this endpoint yourself is optional, but may be useful if you use [AMP Toolbox](https://github.com/ampproject/amp-toolbox):

 - [@ampproject/toolbox-runtime-version](https://github.com/ampproject/amp-toolbox/tree/master/packages/runtime-version) uses the data to determine the latest AMP framework version available.
 - [@ampproject/toolbox-optimizer](https://github.com/ampproject/amp-toolbox/tree/master/packages/optimizer) uses the data to identify the boilerplate CSS that should be included in optimized AMP pages.
 - [@ampproject/toolbox-runtime-fetch](https://github.com/ampproject/amp-toolbox/tree/master/packages/runtime-fetch) uses the data to identify an rtv-specific path from which the framework should be downloaded.

-Consider the following sample from [cdn.ampproject.org/rtv/metadata](https://cdn.ampproject.org/rtv/metadata).
-Only a couple of the JSON properties are required from your own metadata endpoint, most are optional.
+Consider the following sample from [cdn.ampproject.org/rtv/metadata](https://cdn.ampproject.org/rtv/metadata), most JSON properties are optional:

 ```
 {